SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/emic-whole/d-emic-analyses.md

 ## exprs

-an expr is an actual production of an emic unit.
+»⟮an expr⟯« is ⟮＿an actual production＿⟯ of ⟮＿an emic unit＿⟯.

 ### etic analysis

-Under a etic analysis,  ⟮＿an expr＿⟯ (my term) may be thought of as either:
+Under ＿a etic analysis＿,  ⟮＿an expr＿⟯ (my term) may be thought of as either:
 1. !⟮ha;⟮something from⟯ ⟮the ＿emic unit＿'s ＿signifier topic/cake＿⟯⟯.
 2. !⟮h-:_;⟮one of the infinite set of things⟯ that ⟮are grouped into ＿an etic unit＿⟯.⟯

 ### feature analysis

-Under a featural analysis, an expr is a unit with e?ic and expr features specified.
+Under ＿a featural analysis＿, an expr is a unit with e?ic and expr features specified.
 Expr features end up being those that can only be set in an actual production of an etic unit.